frePPLe/frepple/contrib/odoo/README.txt

-This directory contains an addon for odoo v7 that provides an interface for frePPLe.
+This directory contains an addon for Odoo v8 that provides a 2-way integration between frePPLe and Odoo.

-The module provides the following functionality:
+The module adds the following functionality in Odoo:

  - Web interface called by the frePPLe planning engine.
    It is accessible at the URL: